 The 9-3 sedan accommodates up to five people and features a 60/40-split, folding rear seat.
 According to Saab, the instrument panel "arcs around the driver."
 The gauges light up in green, and buyers can specify a Night Panel that suppresses most instruments.
 Red walnut trim is available in the sedan and wagon.
 The sedan's trunk holds 14.8 cubic feet of cargo.

-The 9-3 offers two engines.
-Base models receive a 210-hp, turbocharged 2.0-liter four-cylinder that generates 221 pounds-feet of torque.
+Under the Hood The 9-3 offers two engines.
+Base models receive a 210-horsepower, turbocharged 2.0-liter four-cylinder that generates 221 pounds-feet of torque.
 The new SportCombi wagon features a 250-hp, turbocharged 2.8-liter V-6 that churns out 258 pounds-feet of torque.
 The V-6 features variable valve timing and is standard in all Aero models.
-Base models offer either a five-speed manual or five-speed-automatic transmission, while Aero models get six gears in either arrangement.
+Base models offer either a five-speed manual or five-speed automatic transmission, while Aero models get six gears in either arrangement.
 Both automatic transmissions offer manual shifting capability.

-A long list of standard safety equipment includes seat-mounted side-impact airbags, side curtain-type airbags, Active Head Restraints, traction control, and an electronic stability system with all-disc antilock brakes and electronic brake-force distribution..
+Safety A long list of standard safety equipment includes seat-mounted side-impact airbags, side curtain airbags, Active Head Restraints, traction control, and an electronic stability system with all-disc antilock brakes and electronic brake-force distribution.
 Convertibles get side-impact airbag head extensions in place of the curtain airbags.
 Across all configurations, Aero models get slightly larger disc brakes.

-Saab promotes the sportiness of its 9-3 sedan, and the claim is valid.
+Driving Impressions Saab promotes the sportiness of its 9-3 sedan, and the claim is valid.
 In tight, quick maneuvers, the 9-3 holds its own easily against the Audi A4 and BMW 3 Series.
-Though it is stable and confident on the road and easy to drive in town, the 9-3 doesn't have the same overall sporty feel of some rivals.
+Though it's stable and confident on the road and easy to drive in town, the 9-3 doesn't have the same overall sporty feel of some rivals.

 All convertibles come in either base or Aero form, with the 210-hp turbocharged four-cylinder in base models and the 250-hp turbocharged V-6 in Aero editions.
 Leather seats are standard.
 In base models, a five-speed manual or five-speed automatic is available.
 Aero models offer a six-speed manual or six-speed automatic.

-The SportCombi wagon joins Saab's 9-3 lineup for 2006.
+9-3 SportCombi The SportCombi wagon completes Saab's 9-3 lineup for 2006.
 Saab says the SportCombi carries on the hatchback tradition that Saab owners enjoy.
 It features a signature wedge-shape profile ending in vertical, LED-lit taillamps and an integrated roof spoiler.